Quirozdev/Head-First-Java-Book-Exercises/README.md

 # Head-First-Java-Book-Exercises
-In this repository i am going to upload my solutions to the "Head First Java Book" exercises
+In this repository i am going to upload my solutions to the "Head First Java Book" exercises (and puzzles).